bpires/handbook/react/index.md

 Under the hood, React will process the JSX and it will transform it into JavaScript that the browser will be able to interpret.

-So we're writing JSX, but in the end there's a translation step that makes it digestible to a JavaScript interpreter.
+So we're writing JSX but, in the end, there's a translation step that makes it digestible to a JavaScript interpreter.

 React gives us this interface for one reason: **it's easier to build UI interfaces using JSX**.